Reza-Ardestani/Bminor-Compiler/README.md

 I'll adumbrate this project with a few lines and then elaberate on each part.
 We have 6 majort part for implementing any compiler:

-0. Understanding the structure of input language, in our case it's Bminor.
+0. Understanding the structure of the input language, in our case it's Bminor.
 1. Lexical analyzing( Scanning, Tokenizing)
 2. Syntax analyzing(Parsing)
 3. Semantic analyzing